 is included at the Palace.

-You are assisted with your check-out from your hotel after breakfast and you now proceed for a guided exploration of the walled city of Jaipur, including the magnificent City Palace.
+your adventure with an exploration of the walled city of Jaipur, including the magnificent City Palace.
 You will visit Jantar Mantar (a UNESCO World Heritage Site), which is the fascinating stone observatory built by Raja Jai Singh in 1728.
 Among other instruments, it includes a giant sun dial that is accurate to within 2 seconds.
 After the observatory comes a photo opportunity of the Hawa Mahal (Palace of the Wind).
 This intriguing facade was built in 1799 so that the ladies of the court could use its unique windows and observe the bustling bazaar without being visible to the people on the streets.
 Continue the tour with an exploration of the City Palace, the former royal residence (a part of which is still occupied by the Royal family and is not accessible to the public), built in a blend of Rajasthani and Mughal architectural styles.
 This immense complex also houses a number of museums that offer a large and impressive collection of costumes, armory and miniature paintings.
 You will also take a stroll with your guide through the “pink” bazaar in the heart of the old town, and watch the locals as they bargain for their everyday necessities.

 There is a break